Hindupur

-Hindupur is connected with the major cities in the region by road and by train.
-This includes National Highway 44, Bangalore Highway, Parigi Road, Lepakshi Road, Kadiri SH-61 Road (proposed to be a four lane highway in 2022), and Penukonda Road.
-Hindupur Railway Station (code – 'HUP') in the Bengaluru City Railway Station(KSR Bengaluru) stretch of the South Western Railway zone is one of the busiest in the route.
+Hindupuram is connected with the major cities in the region by road and by train.
+This includes National Highway 44, Bangalore Highway [KA SH 9], Parigi Road, Lepakshi Road National Highway 544E (India), Kadiri Road National Highway 716G (India), and Penukonda Road.
+Hindupur Railway Station (code – 'HUP') in the Bengaluru City Railway Station KSR Bengaluru stretch of the South Western Railway zone is one of the busiest in the route.
 The Penukonda–Hindupur and Hindupur Industrial Area maintained by Andhra Pradesh Industrial Infrastructure Corporation and Hindupur's surrounding stretch has a number of industries involved in manufacturing, pharmaceutical, automobile and IT which makes Hindupur as industrial town in State.
-Recently Union Finance Minister Nirmala Sitaraman laid foundation stone for construction of National Academy of Customs Indirect Taxes and Narcotics at Hindupur.

 Etymology

-Legendary accounts say that Hindupur was founded by and named after Hindu Rao, the name that the father of Maratha General Murari Rao Ghorpade was known as.
+Legendary accounts say that Hindupur (Hindupuram) was founded by and named after Hindu Rao, the father of Maratha General Murari Rao Ghorpade.

 Climate and rainfall

 Even in summers, the city experiences lower temperatures compared to the rest of the state due to its high elevation.
+Every Year, The lowest temperature will be around 13 degrees and highest temperature will be around 41 degrees.
 Average annual rainfall is 551mm.